facebookresearch/dora/README.md

 If you want to kill the command if you kill the local process, you can add the `-a`, `--attach` flag.
 To avoid tailing the log, just pass `--no_tail`.

+If a job already exist for the given XP, Dora will not schedule a second one, but reuse the existing job.

 If a previous run has failed or was canceled, Dora will not automatically start a new one, to give you a chance to inspect the logs.
 If you want to reschedule a run, use the `-r` flag.

+Other flags:
+    - `-f SIG`: injects the arguments from the XP matching this signature, on top of the one provided on the command line.
+    - `-R, --replace`: replace any running job (i.e. cancels, and schedules a new one).
+    - `-D, --replace_done`: also reschedule a job even if a previous one completed successfully.
+    - `-p, --partition PARTITION`: partition to use.
+    - `-c, --comment COMMENT`: comment for the job (e.g. if priority is used).

 ## Inspecting an experiment

-You can get information on an experiment with the `dora info` command:
+You can get information on an XP with the `dora info` command:

 ```bash
 dora info [TRAINING_ARGS ...]